-- 196 The Priorities for justice are intended to offer a focus for the Methodist Church in our commitment to seeing the transformation of the world. - 197 These have emerged from reflection on conversations with Methodists, including global partners, people experiencing injustice, and Methodist and other organisations, as well as reflecting on the Bible, our hymns and our past.
-This is also a consideration of the gifts, strengths and opportunities we have now, as well as our limitations, which lead us to focus on "what is ours to do". - 198 Having such Priorities does not mean that Methodists or Methodist churches should not campaign or work on other issues that are urgent, important locally, or close to people's hearts.
-Instead, they are an attempt to focus our different voices, experiences and resources on a limited number of areas in order to increase our collective impact for change, whilst recognising that we will always seek to work ecumenically, across faiths and with wider civil society where we can. - 199 It should also be noted that the gifts, skills, experience and potential of each individual, church, and Methodist body will be different.
+- 154. The Priorities for justice are intended to offer a focus for the Methodist Church in our commitment to seeking the transformation of the world. - 155.
+These have emerged from reflection on conversations with Methodists (including global partners), people experiencing injustice, and Methodist and other organisations, as well as reflecting on the Bible, our hymns and our past.
+This is also a consideration of the gifts, strengths and opportunities we have now, as well as our limitations, which lead us to focus on 'what is ours to do'.
+Sometimes what is 'ours to do' may be 'our' as a Local Church; at other times it may be 'ours' as a District or as the Connexional Team.
+But, being connexional, we do it in each case on behalf of the whole Church. - 156.
+Having such Priorities does not mean that Methodists or Methodist churches should not campaign or work on other issues that are urgent, important locally, or close to people's hearts.
+Instead, they are an attempt to focus our different voices, experiences and resources on a limited number of areas in order to increase our collective impact for change, whilst recognising that we will always seek to work ecumenically, across faiths and with wider civil society where we can - 157.
+It should also be noted that the gifts, skills, experience and potential of each individual, church and Methodist body will be different.
 The five Priorities themselves will resonate more in some contexts than in others.
-The expectation is not that each person, church or group tries to do everything, or even that they try to do something different each year, but rather, that they discern, within the Priorities, that to which they can respond (or continue to respond), according to what is appropriate to their context.
-This may involve reflecting on what might challenge them, and will require prayerful consideration of what work they may be called to lay down. - 200 The Methodist Conference and Methodists have spoken and acted on many issues of injustice over the years.
+The expectation is not that each person, church or group tries to do everything, or even that they try to do something different each year, but rather that they discern, within the Priorities, that to which they can respond (or continue to respond), according to what is appropriate to their context or local situation.
+This may involve reflecting on what might challenge them, and will require prayerful consideration of what work they may be called to lay down. - 158.
+The Methodist Conference and Methodists have spoken and acted on many issues of injustice over the years.
 It is often hard to put issues down, or to reassess, as new concerns arise.
 This leads to an ever growing snowball of responsibilities.
-This report is an opportunity to consider, amidst the growing demands and shrinking resources, what is ours to do. - 201 Having Priorities will hopefully enable a more joined up approach to particular key issues.
+This report is an opportunity to consider, amidst the growing demands and shrinking resources, what is ours to do. - 159.
+Having Priorities will hopefully enable a more joined up approach to particular key issues.
 Having a limited focus will allow more strategic work bringing together different elements of our Church.
-For example, this might include: bringing together affected groups to shape the work; the growth of a community of practice for local churches, individuals and groups engaged in responding to an issue;
+For example, this might include: bringing together affected groups to shape the work; the growth of a community of practice for Local Churches, individuals and groups engaged in responding to an issue; the co-ordination of a public ecumenical campaign by JPIT; a commitment from others to offer preaching or study resources for local churches; or training in communication for leaders for justice by the connexional Communications Team.
+There might be other opportunities to engage with the Priorities for justice through other connexionally-resourced work or with partner organisations or wider networks.